Kimskogfelter/Dala-signal-konsult-ab/README.md

   - The code for the social media links in the footer are taken from Love Running project.
 URL: https://github.com/Code-Institute-Solutions/Love-Running-Solutions.git
   - the media querys comments in css are taken from Love Running project.
 URL: <https://github.com/Code-Institute-Solutions/Love-Running-Solutions.git>
+  - used information from the site: https://stackoverflow.com/questions/50178709/set-my-logo-to-the-left-and-navigation-menu-to-the-right-using-flexbox to make the toggle navigation menu stick to the right side

 - TECHNOLOGIES